 Read documents in Word

-If you’re reading, not writing or editing, click or tap View > Read Mode to hide the writing tools and menus and to leave more room for the pages themselves.
+If you’re reading a document, not writing or major editing, click or tap View > Read Mode to hide the writing tools and menus and to leave more room for the pages themselves.
 Read Mode automatically fits the page layout to your device, using columns and larger font sizes, both of which you can adjust.

 To get out of Read Mode, click or tap View > Edit Document.